openstack/bifrost/README.rst

 JSON file format
 ----------------

-The JSON format closely resembles the data structure that Ironic utilizes internally.
-The name, driver_info, nics, driver, and properties fields are directly mapped through to Ironic.
+The JSON format closely resembles the data structure that ironic utilizes internally.
+The ``name``, ``driver_info``, ``nics``, ``driver``, and ``properties`` fields are directly mapped through to ironic.
 This means that the data contained within can vary from host to host, such as drivers and their parameters thus allowing a mixed hardware environment to be defined in a single file.

 Example::